EU Inc vs US LLC: Which Is Better for Your Startup?

 The EU banking ecosystem for EU-registered companies is fundamentally different from the US banking situation for non-resident LLC holders.

 Will EU Inc companies have the same access from day one?
 That depends on how quickly banks update their onboarding processes to recognise the new entity type.
-Early adopters may face some friction as banks learn the structure.
+Early adopters may hit onboarding delays as banks learn the structure.
 But the underlying compliance framework is the same, and the incentive for EU neobanks to serve EU Inc companies is obvious.

 Compare that to the US, where a non-resident LLC holder is swimming against the regulatory current.
 The direction of travel matters as much as the current state.